Get

 It doesn’t have to be Thanksgiving to serve this hardy meal to your kitty.
 You should be able to find the ingredients year-round.

 It is important to note that your cat likely needs to take vitamin and mineral supplements when eating a strictly homemade diet to ensure that all their nutritional needs are met as time goes on.
-You should always consult with your veterinarian or a vet nutritionist before switching to a homemade diet plan so you can create a healthy plan together.
+You should always consult with a veterinarian or a vet nutritionist before switching to a homemade diet plan so you can create a healthy plan together.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 divider 2 cats